Freeman, Soroka lift Braves to 4-1 win, sweep of Padres

 Braves: LHP Max Fried (9-4, 4.29) is scheduled to start Monday night in the opener of a three-game series at Milwaukee, which will counter with Adrian Houser (2-3, 4.01).

-Padres: Haven’t announced starter for Tuesday night’s series opener at Miami.
+Padres: Rookie Logan Allen (2-1, 4.50) is likely to start Tuesday night’s series opener at Miami.
 The Marlins are scheduled to start RHP Jordan Yamamoto (3-0, 1.24).

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports